I use white terry car-washing towels for dish rags and dish towels. You can get eight of these for $3.50 at most dollar type stores.

 By Tammie from Auburn, GA

-My children have grown past the baby stage and I do not plan to have more babies.
-I had a ton of cloth diapers and burp cloths.
-Some of them where very nice and had embroidery on them.
-I needed some more hand towels in the kitchen to dry hands and dry dishes so I thought, "Why don't I use them?"
-I can also reminisce about my children when they were babies while I use them in another way.
+My children have grown past the baby stage and I had a ton of cloth diapers and burp cloths.
+Some of them were very nice and had embroidery on them.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.